Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The shank bone can be obtained from a local butcher.
 He will know what bone you desire.
 Remove the meat from the bone and then roast the bone until dry and brown.
 The shank bone is required for only the head table, but would be good to have on each Seder plate.
 Place the items on the Seder plate as follows:

 This item is very important for the Passover Seder service.
 There should be one "Unity" for each table.
 The Unity consists of:

 2 dinner-sized napkins

-The three whole sheets of matzo are placed inside the dinner napkin so that one sheet is inside each section of the napkin.
+The three whole unleavened breads are placed inside the dinner napkin so that one unleavened bread is inside each section of the napkin.
 The second napkin is placed on top of the Unity.

-During the service, the host or one he selects will remove the center sheet of matzo, break it in half (two parts), "bury" one half in the extra napkin to be "found" ("resurrected") later.
+During the service, the host or one he selects will remove the center unleavened bread, break it in half (two parts), "bury" one half in the extra napkin to be "found" ("resurrected") later.
 This ceremony is most important, as is described in the Passover Seder Haggadah.